It’s not too late for citizens to get involved

 When I read a letter about the "insanity" of reexamining a major town issue (as in the ultra-complicated and expensive town budget including the planned fire and police projects) I feel like asking the writer whether the annoyance of listening to the concerns of citizens outweighs the benefits of living in a democratic society.

 I have heard enough Town Representatives uncomfortably question earlier votes on this issue and listened to the helpless frustration of enough fellow citizens who have been told that it was "a done deal" and too late to get involved.
 When I jumped in myself I felt excited to learn that indeed it may not be too late, that our process allows for a referendum (to re-vote the budget and thereby perhaps readdress how much and where our money might be spent).
-I feel that it is only fair to give voice to those people, including myself.
-We will only have civic involvement when townspeople feel that their opinions matter.

 Not everyone is able to be involved in the ongoing process of town politics.
 The Selectboard has made attempts to bring this to the people on numerous occasions, and I must admit that I was among the many who only read the paper but did not attend meetings or get involved.
 Honestly, I do wish I had jumped in earlier.
 I guess that I trusted that what seemed like common sense to me would seem like common sense to most everyone else.
 But we all have our own perspectives and agendas and the project proceeded forward.